Paul Torday: Life

 Born in 1946 in Croxdale, County Durham, and educated at the Royal Grammar School, Newcastle and Pembroke College, Oxford, Torday turned to fiction writing only later in life, and his first novel was published at the age of 59.
 Prior to that he was a successful businessman living in Northumberland.
 The inspiration for the novel stemmed from Torday's interest in both fly fishing and the Middle East.
 From these two strands, he weaves a political satire that centres on the world of political spin management.

-His second novel is entitled The Irresistible Inheritance of Wilberforce (titled Bordeaux in the United States) and is about a man who drinks himself to death.
+His second novel, The Irresistible Inheritance of Wilberforce (titled Bordeaux in the United States), is about a man who drinks himself to death.

 In 2008, he was nominated for Best Newcomer at the Galaxy British Book Awards.

 Torday's third book The Girl on the Landing was published in 2009.
 This novel deals principally with themes of schizophrenia and racism.

 His son Piers Torday is a children's writer.